Profile information

 Unfortunately, we have had multiple negative experiences with visiting dogs.
 Because of this, we cannot accommodate any dogs, in order to keep the peace with our 40+ animals.
 If you are seeking an animal companion during your visit, there are plenty of them around who would love your affection and will definitely return it!

 We are vegan and only cook and serve vegan food (except for local honey and eggs from our own chickens).
 We have been vegan for a while and have gotten pretty good at creating tasty meals.
-We have a medium-sized dog, 5 cats, 2 goats, 2 running ducks, 2 mallards, 2 turkeys, and 30 chickens.
-We feel that kindness, compassion, and respect for all living things should be embraced by everyone and expect visitors to strive to uphold these values while staying with us.
+We have a medium-sized dog, 6 cats, 2 goats, 9 ducks, 3 turkeys, and 30 chickens.
+We feel that kindness, compassion, and respect for all living things should be embraced by everyone, and we expect visitors to strive to uphold these values while staying with us.
 This is a beautiful place, and we hope all visitors will help us maintain and improve on its beauty (i.e. pick up any trash one finds, even if you did not put it there, and do not destroy trees or other plants for fun).Types of help and learning opportunities

 "Beware the burden of a busy life" is taken seriously here.
 We live relatively simple, slow-paced lives filled with music, conversation, and a variety of beautiful experiences.
 While there is always more work that can be done, we try to find ways to grow through what we do instead of rushing to finish.
-The three adults out here are trained in philosophy and forestry, so there are ample opportunities to learn how to nature walk intentionally, converse about the big questions of life, and share stories, music and vegan marshmallows by a campfire.
+Some of us are trained in philosophy and forestry, so there are ample opportunities to learn how to nature walk intentionally, converse about the big questions of life, and share stories, music and vegan marshmallows by a campfire.
 There is also the ability to introspect and reflect on the world while sitting alone on a rock by a beautiful creek or in a hammock by a babbling brook.
 Come experience the great outdoors of the Blue Ridge Mountains!

 Projects involving children